 How to fight Identity Theft

-- Find out if your cardholder agreement offers protection from credit card fraud; you may be able to avoid taking on the fraudulent debts.
+- Find out if your cardholder agreement offers protection from credit card fraud; you may be able to avoid taking on the fraudulent debts; and

 - Be careful what you throw out.
 Burn or shred personal financial information such as statements, credit card offers, receipts, insurance forms, etc. Insist that businesses you deal with do the same.

 If You Suspect You’re a Victim of Identity Theft

 - Report the crime to the police immediately.
 Ask for a copy of the police report so that you can provide proof